dataminer-site/dataminer-site.github.io/docs/api/wasm/overview.md

 ---
 layout: docu
-title: DuckDB Wasm
+title: DataMiner Wasm
 redirect_from:
   - /docs/api/wasm
   - /docs/api/wasm/
 ---

-DuckDB has been compiled to WebAssembly, so it can run inside any browser on any device.
+DataMiner has been compiled to WebAssembly, so it can run inside any browser on any device.

 <!-- markdownlint-disable-next-line -->
 {% include iframe.html src="https://shell.duckdb.org" %}